PhilippChr/CLOCQ/clocq/interface/CLOCQ_TaskHandler.md

 ## TaskHandler
-The TaskHandler was primarily designed to handle any incoming requests on the (website)[clocq.mpi-inf.mpg.de].
+The TaskHandler was primarily designed to handle any incoming requests on the [website](clocq.mpi-inf.mpg.de).
 However, it could also be used internally.
 The possible functions are exactly the same as for the [CLOCQ class](../CLOCQ.py).
 It works as follows:
 each usage of CLOCQ is given as a task.
 A task is represented as a json-object, and consists of the task-name and the parameters.